ianstormtaylor/superstruct/docs/reference/utilities.md

 )
 ```

-`omit` allows you to create a new struct based on an existing object struct, but excluding specific properties.
+`omit` allows you to create a new struct based on an existing `object` or `type` struct, but excluding specific properties.

 ### `partial`